directory-pipeline

 The canvas_fragment column is a IIIF URI pointing back to the source scan.
 With the precision upgrade, it includes a #xywh= bounding box pinpointing the exact line.
 The data explorer and map use this to link directly to the highlighted entry in the original document.

-Alongside the extracted data CSV, --extract also generates a self-contained HTML data explorer (shown above).
-With --geocode --map run on materials with address fields, you also get:
+Alongside the extracted data CSV, pipeline run also generates a self-contained HTML data explorer (shown above).
+With geocoding enabled on materials with address fields, you also get:

 Leaflet map with clustered markers, category filter sidebar, and a popup with IIIF source thumbnail